Where to sled in Spokane? Here are our top 5 choices.

 Upper Lincoln Park

-Similar to Holmberg Park’s gentler decline, Upper Lincoln Park is home to a gradual hill that takes sledders a longer distance.
+Similar to Holmberg Park’s gentler incline, Upper Lincoln Park is home to a gradual hill that takes sledders a longer distance.

 This makes it ideal for families with younger kids, but Lincoln Park is still fun for all ages.
 The scenic pond makes for good sightseeing while whizzing down the hill – just be careful not to take a polar plunge.
 Talk about freezing temperatures.